jinwar/recreadplot/ReadMe.md

 * Edit setup_parameters.m to setup parameters.
 	- Change event parameters to search the earthquake.
-	- Change station parameters to define the network to be downloaded
+	- Change station parameters to define the network and epicenter distance range to be downloaded
 	- define the download window
 	- define filters
 	- define the original (unzoomed) window to be plotted